simonetravaglini1/simonetravaglini1.github.io/README.md

 ### MVS Multivendor Services September 2017 - June 2018
 IT Consultant: Installation of software and operating systems on computers of BancoBPM banking group, order control, picking and preparation of packages for deliveries.
 First level help desk attendant for problems related to hardware, workstation and servers of company PCs

-## Coding and Data Science projects:
+##  3.Coding and Data Science projects:
 In this section you can find some projects that I found stimulating and interesting during my academic years

 ### Introduction to R: